LukasKuppers/sapien-think-blog/cms-api/functions/controllers/ARTICLESAPIDOCS.md

 }
 ```

+> Note: image field is optional - some articles may not include images

 ### Returns:
 - 200 - if the article was found and sent.
 - 404 - if the article with `id` does not exist.